Salim Khan

-Early years
+Early life

-Salim Khan was born in the city of Balaghat in Indore State a princely state in British India (modern day Madhya Pradesh, India) into an affluent family.
+Salim Khan was born in the city of Indore in Indore State a princely state in British India (modern day Madhya Pradesh, India) into an affluent family.
 Khan's grandparents, are believed to be Alakozai Pashtuns who migrated from Afghanistan to India in the mid-1800s and served in the cavalry of the British Indian Army.
-According to Jasim Khan in the biography of Salman Khan, his ancestors belonged to the Akuzai sub-tribe of the Yusufzai Pashtuns from Malakand in the Swat valley of North-West Frontier Province, British India (present-day Khyber Pakhtunkhwa, Pakistan).
+According to Jasim Khan in the biography of Salman Khan, his ancestors belonged to the Akuzai sub-tribe of the Yusufzai Pashtuns from Malakand in the Swat Valley of North-West Frontier Province, British India (present-day Khyber Pakhtunkhwa, Pakistan).
 Khan's family tended to look for employment in government service, and eventually settled in Indore.

 Salim Khan was the youngest child of his parents, both of whom died by the time he was 14 years old.
 His father, Abdul Rashid Khan, had joined the Indian Imperial Police and had risen to the rank of DIG-Indore, which was the highest police rank open to an Indian in British India.
-Salim's mother died when he was only nine years old.
+Salim's mother, whose name was Siddiqa Bano Khan, died when he was only nine years old.
 She had suffered from tuberculosis for four years before her death, and therefore it was forbidden for the younger children come close to her or hug her; Salim therefore had little contact with his mother even before her early death.
-His father also died in January 1950, when he was only fourteen years old.
+His father also died in January 1950, when Salim was only fourteen years old.
 Two months later, in March 1950, Salim (who attended St. Raphaels' School in Indore) appeared for his matriculation examination.
 He did moderately well, and enrolled in Holkar College, Indore, and completed his BA.
 His elder brothers supported him with funds drawn from the family's substantial wealth, to the extent that he was given a car of his own while he was a college student.
 He excelled in sports, especially cricket, and it was for being a star cricketer that he was allowed by the college to enroll for a master's degree at the end of his bachelors.
 He was also a trained pilot.
 During these years, he also became enamored of films, and received encouragement from classmates, who told him that with his exceptional good looks, he should try to become a film star.